 Located 30 minutes from Santa Barbara, this wine region is quickly becoming a destination that rivals its larger neighbor.
 Entering the valley, it feels like going to a different world with sprawling ranches and vineyards.
 Santa Ynez Valley is made up of six towns: Solvang, Buellton, Ballard, Los Olivos, Los Alamos, and Santa Ynez.

-An hour from Palm Springs, this national park is another must-visit fall destination if you are in the area.
+An hour from Palm Springs, this national park is ideal to visit after it cools down from intense summer heat.
 The park is famous for its Joshua trees that look straight out of a Dr. Seuss book.
 Stop by one of the four visitor centers located throughout the park to get your bearings, and then choose the best hike in Joshua Tree that suits your personal fitness level.

 If you’re visiting around mid-October and love a good desert music festival, the four-day Joshua Tree Music Festival is worth checking out.
 You can either purchase one-day passes or buy a ticket for all four days.
 On-site camping is available as well.

-One of California’s most scenic road trips is best taken in during the early fall months when the coastal weather is balmy and the rainy season is still a distant afterthought.
-Start in San Francisco, and make your way down stopping at notable destinations like Monterrey, Big Sur, San Luis Obispo, Santa Barbara, and Malibu, before ending in LA.
+One of California’s most scenic road trips is best taken during the early fall months when the coastal weather is balmy and the rainy season is still a distant afterthought.
+Start in San Francisco, and make your way down stopping at notable destinations like Monterrey, Big Sur, San Luis Obispo, Santa Barbara, and Malibu, before ending in Los Angeles.

-This rural coastal area of Marin County provides a fantastic front row seat to the transition from summer to fall.
-Stop by small towns like Point Reyes Station, Bolinas, Stinson Beach, and Tomales to name a few.
-Drop by pumpkin patches like Nicasio Valley Farms, that comes with a picturesque background and puts tiny city lot ones to shame.
+This rural coastal area of Marin County provides a fantastic front-row seat to the transition from summer to fall.
+Stop by small towns like Point Reyes Station, Bolinas, Stinson Beach, and Tomales.
+Drop by pumpkin patches like Nicasio Valley Farms, which comes with a picturesque background and puts smaller city lots to shame.